Event-RGB Fusion for Spacecraft Pose Estimation Under Harsh Lighting: Event-RGB fusion for spacecraft pose estimation

 \subsection{Test-time fusion techniques}

 As mentioned in Sec.~\ref{sec:intro}, conducting in-situ training or test-time refinement of deep learning models is limited by the SWaP-C requirements of space missions.
-Therefore, we studied post-hoc test-time fusion techniques to the synthetically trained pipeline described in Sec.~\ref{sec:basepipeline}.
+Therefore, we extended the synthetically trained pipeline in Sec.~\ref{sec:basepipeline} with test-time fusion techniques that do not require further training or learning-based refinement during the mission.